dartoon/galight/README.rst

 Features
 --------
-The notebook demonstrate the follwing feature/functions:
+The notebook demonstrates the follwing feature/functions:

 * Search PSF stars through entire field of view, automatically.
 * Cutout the target object and prepare the materials for the modelling.